argha-sarkar/argha-sarkar/README.md

 # Hello - <img src="https://raw.githubusercontent.com/argha-sarkar/argha-sarkar/main/ImageFolder/hand.gif" width="25px"> ![](https://visitor-badge.glitch.me/badge?page_id=argha-sarkar.argha-sarkar)

 - 👋 Hi, I’m - [argha-sarkar](https://github.com/argha-sarkar)
-- 👀 I’m interested in Testing Analyst
+- 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning Automation Testing, manual Testing
+- 🌱 I’m currently learning Powerbi
 - 💞️ I’m looking for a new Job

 ### 🚀 About Me
-Experienced IT professional working in the Information Technology and Services industry.
-Also a Data Science enthusiast.
-Who really self-motivated in data analysis, data visualization, feature engineering, data modelling.
+Seeking a challenging transition from an IT Enabled Services role to a Data Analyst position, leveraging four years of experience in IT-enabled service operations.
+A highly skilled Project Assistant with expertise in data analysis, database administration, and generating reports.
+Proficient in SQL, Python, Power BI, and Excel for data analysis, visualization, and automation.
+Seeking to apply strong analytical skills and contribute to data-driven decision-making processes in a Data Analyst role.

 ### 🔗 Links
 If you contact me please click on the link below